Alex6djForkedRepos/MudBlazor/README.md

 💬 Feel free to chat with us [on Discord](https://discord.gg/mudblazor) to get feedback before diving in.
 📚 Check out our [contribution guidelines](/CONTRIBUTING.md) to get started and learn more about how the project works.
-✅ If a PR fixes something you reported, [locally test a preview version](/TESTING.md) to ensure your app works as expected.
+✅ If a PR fixes something you reported, [locally test it](https://github.com/MudBlazor/MudBlazor/discussions/12085) to ensure your app works as expected.

 ## ⚙️ Version Support